Fatal Events Since 1988 for Asiana Airlines

 28 July 2011; Asiana Airlines; 747-400F; HL7604; flight 991; near Jeju, South Korea: The aircraft was on an international cargo flight from Seoul, South Korea, to Shanghai, China.
 About an hour after takeoff, the crew reported on onboard fire and diverted toward Jeju, South Korea.
 Both pilots were killed in the crash.

-While this airliner accident resulted in fatalities, it was a cargo flight and is not counted as a fatal event as defined by AirSafe.com
+While this airliner accident resulted in fatalities, it was a cargo flight without any passenger fatalities and is not counted as a fatal event as defined by AirSafe.com